 Oil, on the other hand, does not evaporate.
-If left for very long on sealed concrete, it can leave a residue on the surface that has the ability to stain.
+If left for very long on sealed concrete, it can penetrate and leave a residue on the surface that has the ability to stain.
 Up until now, siliconate penetrating sealers have been the best at reducing the chances of oil stains on concrete, but they are not designed as an oil repelling sealer.

 A concrete sealer that repels oil

 Due to the increasing demands for concrete sealers that can resist oil staining, companies are now working to formulate sealers that do a good job of repelling oils.

 Siloxa-Tek 8505 and 8510 by GhostShield is one such product that is leading this field.
 8505 is water-based while 8510 is solvent based.
 They have been formulated particularly for use on garage floors and driveways.
 Their unique blend of siloxane uses nanotechnology and fluorocarbons to create an oleophobic molecular barrier at the subsurface of concrete that repels oils in order to resist staining.

 Fluorocarbons have non-stick and friction reducing properties which when used in a sealer, causes oil film to be repelled or not attracted.
 It is similar molecular technology that is used for non-stick cookware and friction reducing parts in the automotive industry.

 Besides repelling oil, Siloxa-Tek 8505 and 8510 protects your concrete similar to a siliconate sealer.
 It will protect your garage floor from mold and mildew, freeze/thaw damage, salt and chloride intrusion, reduce vapor transmission and efflorescence, and still remain breathable.

 - Provides excellent oil repellency and stain resistance